 - Role-Ending Misdemeanor: Their fame and fortune abruptly ended just a year after their breakthrough album, Girl You Know It's True, was released.
 The album's producer Frank Farian admitted that the duo didn't actually provide the vocals nor wrote any of the songs for the album, creating a chain reaction of events that resulted in the duo's Grammy Award for Best New Artist being withdrawn, Arista Records voluntarily destroying all unsold copies of Girl You Know It's True and the album masters, and dozens of lawsuits against the duo from customers demanding refunds.
 Despite this, they actually didn't immediately die off from the fallout, as the duo continued performing up until co-frontman Rob Pilatus died of a drug overdose in 1998.

 - Short-Lived Big Impact: Not an entirely positive one, as you can imagine.
 Even after bubblegum pop became socially acceptable to enjoy again, every single act has been under scrutiny for authenticity, be it lip-syncing or Autotune, in fear that another Milli Vanilli will happen.
-Still, it wasn't all bad: the incident's notoriety did lead to the creation of a law which requires all music albums to credit exactly who provides the vocals, which still exists to this day, which helped certain singers get out of similar jams shortly after, most notable being Martha Wash, who successfully sued C+C Music Factory after her vocals on their their mega-smash "Gonna Make You Sweat (Everybody Dance Now)" were mimed by a younger, slimmer actress in the music video.
+Still, it wasn't all bad: the incident's notoriety did lead to the creation of a law which requires all music albums to credit exactly who provides the vocals, which still exists to this day and helped certain singers get out of similar jams shortly after, most notable being Martha Wash, who successfully sued C+C Music Factory after her vocals on their their mega-smash "Gonna Make You Sweat (Everybody Dance Now)" were mimed by a younger, slimmer actress in the music video.

 Trivia / Milli Vanilli